 Weight: 650 g (1.43 lb)

 If you’re looking for a beginner-friendly yet pro-worthy camera, look no further than the Sony A7iii.
 It’s hands down one of the best cameras on the market today.
-Not only does it give you full-frame quality in a body much, much smaller than comparable DSLRs, it’s easy to use and functions like a dream.
+Not only does it give you full-frame quality in a body much, much smaller than comparable DSLRs, but it’s also easy to use and functions like a dream.

 Some might argue that you don’t exactly need a full-frame camera for Instagram, but the amazing dynamic range, lightning fast autofocus, excellent color quality, and superb image quality of the Sony A7iii will probably convince you differently.